kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

     service:
       # Set the http port to 443 (instead of 80) since we are terminating tls at the proxy and are
       # not performing a tls passthrough, we need the backing port be http 8080
-      httpPort: 443       # Backing port is 8080
+      httpPort: 443       # HTTP backing port is 8080
       # To prevent conflicts with the above change we are making the https port match its default backing port
-      httpsPort: 8443     # Backing port is 8443
+      httpsPort: 8443     # HTTPS backing port is 8443
       httpsFirst: true # set the HTTPS port as the first element in the Kubernetes service, otherwise Health checks will fail

 ```

 ### HTTPS redirect

 Another common requirement is to have the HTTP traffic redirected to HTTPS.
-You will need to tweak a bit the Gloo Gateways, as pictured below:
+You will need to tweak the Gloo _Gateways_, as pictured below:

 ![HTTPS redirect with NLB doing TLS offloading]({{< versioned_link_path fromRoot="/img/https-redirect-tls-offloading.png" >}})